 Ikkat prints are made using the tie and dye technique – on the yarn.
+The yarn is dyed in this way before the fabric is made.
 In ikkat prints you will find different motifs like flowers, animals like fish, parrots, leaves.

-The term kalamkari derives from the Indian word kalam which means pen.
-The designs of this prints looks as if it is drawn with the help of a pen.
+The term kalamkari derives from the Indian word ‘kalam’ which means pen.
+The designs of this prints look as if it is drawn with the help of a pen.

 This printing originated in the Indian State of Andhra Pradesh and is traditionally block printed on fabric using organic and vegetable dyes.

 This is a printing using metallic colors or white color.
 It is usually done over hand block printed fabrics as a special highlight.
 It is also used as a standalone print.

 These are flowy long striped prints created with the tie and dye technique.

 There is a whole history behind the very famous paisley prints / Mango prints.
 You can learn more about paisley pattern here.